Dilbert66/esphome-vistaECP/README.md

 	alarm_arm_night: Arms the alarm in night mode (no entry delay).
 	alarm_trigger_panic: Trigger a panic alarm.
     alarm_trigger_fire: Trigger a fire alarm.
-	alarm_keypress: Sends a string of characters to the alarm system.
+	alarm_keypress: Sends a string of characters to the default partition.
+(Controlled by the keypad1 address)
+    alarm_keypress_partition: Sends a string of characters to any specified partition.
+(1,2 or 3)

 ## Example in Home Assistant